 Address: 167 St Francis Drive.
 In and around shopping areas.

 Enjoy a round of golf?
-There are two golf courses in St Francis Bay.
+There are two golf courses.
 The St Francis Bay Golf Club is in the town, while the St Francis Links Golfing Estate is just outside the town.
 The Links is the newer of the two.
 Both courses are popular with locals and tourists alike.

 Sand River and Oyster Bay Headland Bypass Dunefield (OBHBD)